IKEA AR Map App

 01

-A class project for CSE 170, Interaction Design.
+This was a class project for CSE 170, Interaction Design, at the University of California, San Diego.
 I came up with IKEA AR Map App, a navigation app that aims to address common navigation challenges in large retail stores.
 The app provides customers with tools to locate specific items or products efficiently, reducing confusion and improving accessibility.

 What I did